Soil can be damaged by a number of processes (threats) caused by a variety of pressures.

 One area identified where existing work could be built on to provide useful information was the Scottish Environment Protection Agency's (SEPA) priority catchment work.
 This was expanded to include recording evidence of soil erosion.
 Find out more on our soil erosion page.

 More recently, pilot studies have been carried out to identify potential soil indicators to determine the vulnerability of soils to climate change and how these relate to specific land uses.
 Work is continuing as part of the Scottish Government’s Strategic Research Programme: Healthy Soils for a Green Recovery to explore indicators and to develop a national soil monitoring framework.
 Work is also ongoing to investigate how to cost-effectively monitor peat condition: Scoping a national peatland monitoring framework.
 All of these strands of work and how they link together are summarised in a network diagram.

 There are a number of organisations that collect and publish data and information on soil in Scotland.
 These include:

-Links to further information available about soil monitoring in Scotland are given in the resources section.
+You can find links to further information about soil monitoring in Scotland in the Useful Links page.

 Download Adobe Acrobat Reader